Cuomo says indoor dining is delayed in New York City and storm clouds are "on the horizon"

 New York City, once the U.S. epicenter of the coronavirus pandemic, has new problems, he said.
 Citizen compliance with measures to protect against COVID-19 – like wearing masks – are slipping.
 And local government is not enforcing compliance "to a sufficient basis," he said.

-Cuomo spoke after New York City Mayor Bill de Blasio announced earlier Wednesday that indoor dining won't be on the menu next week.
+Cuomo spoke after New York City Mayor Bill de Blasio announced earlier Wednesday that indoor dining won't be allowed to resume next week.

 "We particularly see problems revolving around people going back to bars and restaurants indoors.
 Indoors is the problem more and more.
 The science is showing it more and more," he said Wednesday, CBS New York reports.
 "So I want to make very clear: We cannot go ahead at this point in time with indoor dining in New York City."